iamnoah/atg-ivy-resolver/README.md

 Provides a custom Ivy resolver for declaring dependencies on ATG modules.
-The modules must be available locally and are resolved via the `DYNAMO_HOME` environment variable.
+The modules must be available locally and are resolved via the `ATG_${ver}_ROOT` environment variables, where ${ver} is the version of ATG required.
+This version of the resolver allows you to require a specific version of ATG as a dependency.
+So point ATG_10.2_ROOT at c:\ATG\ATG10.2 for example, ATG_10.1.2_ROOT at c:\ATG\ATG10.1.2, etc.
+If your custom module(s) are not in the root of your ATG installation, then use the CUSTOM_ROOT environment to point to the parent directory of your custom modules.
+Nested modules, like DCS.CustomCatalogs and DAF.Endeca.Base are supported.

 ## Declaring Dependencies

-	// always use provided scope since the modules will be provided by ATG provided group:'ATG_MODULE', name:'DAS', version:'SNAPSHOT'
+	// always use provided scope since the modules will be provided by ATG provided group:'ATG_MODULE', name:'DAS', version:'10.2'

 Module dependencies use the group `ATG_MODULE`.
 The artifact name is the name of the module,e.g., `DAS`.
 The version should be `SNAPSHOT` so modules can be updated.

-If you are developing an ATG module, your module can declare a dependency on itself. e.g.,
+Custom ATG modules should declare a dependency on themselves. e.g.,

-	provided group:'ATG_MODULE', name:'MYMODULE', version:'SNAPSHOT'
+	provided group:'ATG_MODULE', name:'Store.EStore', version:'10.2'

-The resolver will automatically pick up any other modules your module depends on in its MANIFEST.MF, so you don't have to declare dependencies twice.
+Note that the version number mentioned here is the version of ATG you want to compile against.
+The resolver will recursively parse through the MANIFEST.MF file of each module that is a dependency, so you don't have to declare dependencies in multiple places.

+The following MANIFEST.MF attributes are used to resolve dependencies:
+	ATG-Required - Used by the ATG assembler to pull in required modules.
+	ATG-Required-If-Present - Used but not mandated by the ATG assembler.
+	ATG-Required-To-Compile - Not used by ATG.
+Use it to specify a compile time dependency only.

 ## Build Systems